JOiiNT-LAB/abb_wrapper/README.md

 These packages are intended to ease the interaction between ABB OmniCore controllers and ROS-based systems, by providing ready-to-run ROS nodes.

 ## Important Notes
-Tested on Ubuntu 18.04 with ROS Melodic.
+Tested on Ubuntu 20.04 with ROS Noetic.

 ## Overview